 You can see in the image above that it wants to melt pretty quickly – that’s because there are no yucky stabilizers.
 Serving in a cold bowl would be awesome.

 I told you it was a lot of work, but totally worth it!
 We attend yoga at our local 24 Hour Fitness Monday, Wednesdays, and Friday mornings.
 Afterward a group of us go over to get coffee and discuss the topics of the day.
 Janet organized our first-ever pot luck dinner in early August.
 I made this for dessert and it got rave reviews.
-You can find my version of the recipe here.
+You can find a copy of the recipe here.